clankjak/edx-documentation/en_us/shared/building_and_running_chapters/building_course/creating_course_certificates_OpenedxOnly.rst

 The certificate is no longer active and the course team can edit it.
 No new certificates can be issued to learners while it is deactivated.
-Learners who have already been issued a certificate can continue to access it.
+Learners who have already been issued certificates can continue to access them.

 .. _Manage Certificate Images: